laurencw348/applewebsite/documents/design-journey.md

 ### User 1 - Testing Notes (Milestone 3)
 > When conducting user testing, you should take notes during the test.
 Place your notes here.

-Task 1: Participant clicks on 'Directions and Parking' and carefully reads each section.
-Scrolls down, and identifies the phone number, saying they would call that number.
+Task 1: Participant asks to click on 'Directions and Parking' and carefully reads each section.
+Asks to scroll down, and identifies the phone number, saying they would call that number.

 Task 2: Participant clicks on the 'Things to Do' page.
-Participant scrolls up and down.
+Participant asks to scrolls up and down a few times.
 Particpant clicks on the 'Home' page, stays on this page for a few seconds.
-Next user hovers over each link in the nav bar for a few seconds.
+Next user asks to hover over each link in the nav bar for a few seconds.
 Participant clicks on 'Things to Do' and reads each paragraph carefully.
 Participant scrolls down.
 Participant says 'Oh right here, I didn't see this.
 Saturday at 12pm.'

 Task 4: Participant clicks on the Home page.
 Participant asks 'Which date again?' and I repeat the date.
 Participant replies 'No', because it is going to be closed that day.

 Task 3: Participant clicks on the 'Things to Buy' page.
+Participant stays on this page for a while.
 Participant says 'Oh I'm gluten free so they wouldn't be selling anything I can eat.'

 ### User 1 (Milestone 3)